mozartdiniz/DiffusionAPI/README.md

-    generation_time_sec?: number; // Total generation time (only when complete) memory_before_mb?: number;    // Memory usage before generation (only when complete) memory_after_mb?: number;     // Memory usage after generation (only when complete) }
+    generation_time_sec?: number; // Total generation time (only when complete) memory_before_mb?: number;    // Memory usage before generation (only when complete) memory_after_mb?: number;     // Memory usage after generation (only when complete) seed?: number;                // The seed used for generation (always present when complete) }

 type Txt2ImgResponse = {